jpedro/jpedro.github.io/blog-decision.md

 the 2 things that changed my opinion to use GitHub as the static blog hosting
 were:

-1. GitHub uses the `github.com/USER/USER.github.io` repo as for [USER.github.io](https://USER.github.io).
+1. GitHub uses the `github.com/USER/USER.github.io` repo as source for [USER.github.io](https://USER.github.io).
 Which is pretty neat.

-2. GitHub actually renders markdown pages directly with no need to add a theme.
-   And the colors and layout is decent enough to work.
+2. GitHub actually renders markdown pages directly.
+So no need to add a theme and an engine transforming markdown into HTML.
+And the colors and layout are decent enough to work.

 ## Todos